-BMP: Annual training to refresh municipal staff and contractors on preventing and reducing discharge of pollutants and storm water pollution management projects impact water quality, non-point source pollution control, green infrastructure controls, and aquatic habitat.
+BMP: Annual training to refresh municipal staff and contractors on preventing and reducing discharge of pollutants and storm water pollution

+Measurable Goal: The Village will develop and annually train all municipal staff and contractors on preventing and reducing storm water pollution as well as including how flood management projects impact water quality, non-point source pollution control, green infrastructure controls, and aquatic habitat.
 This training will be accomplished using training materials that are available from USEPA, the State of Illinois, or other organizations.